DATA STORY

 Reporting on annual Greenhouse Gas Emissions provides the public, elected officials, and City staff with a current snapshot of San Francisco's air quality and environment.

-Cities account for 70 percent of the world's Greenhouse Gas Emissions but also play a key role in achieving clean energy targets like the Paris Climate Accords.
+Cities account for 70 percent of the world's Greenhouse Gas Emissions and play a key role in achieving clean energy targets such as those established in the Paris Climate Accords.
 San Francisco has joined the Sierra Club's nationwide clean energy campaign while also committing to reduce landfill disposal by 50% by 2030 and ensuring that all City buildings are net-zero emissions by 2050.
 San Francisco aims to use these goals to drive action and deliver results that improve the environment and enhance the quality of life for all residents.

 The interactive charts below present four perspectives on the City's annual Greenhouse Gas Emissions.